What to do in Strasbourg? – TOP 25 must-sees

 Stroll on the Grande Île (old town) and discover the monuments of Strasbourg

 The heart of downtown Strasbourg is located on an island surrounded by the Ill (name of the river) and called the Grande Île.
 Yes, you read that right!
 The Grande Île of Strasbourg is classified as a UNESCO World Heritage Site for its remarkable architecture.
-You will quickly see it by walking around, the city is really very beautiful and has many historical monuments!
+As you’ll soon see as you stroll through this historic district, the city is truly beautiful, with its many historic monuments and typical half-timbered houses!
 It is very pleasant to walk in its mostly pedestrian streets: it is both beautiful and lively!
-Among the places to see, go to Place du MarchĂ© Gayot, place saint-Etienne, take the Rue des Juifs, stroll through the quartier des OrfĂšvres (around the rue des OrfĂšvres) and admire the Kammerzell House (the oldest in Strasbourg), see the Rohan Palace, the place Broglie, the Place KlĂ©ber and join the Grand Rue (one of the main streets of Strasbourg) before returning to Place Gutenberg, Rue des Tonneliers and Place des Tripiers.
+Among the places to see, go to Place du Marché Gayot, place saint-Etienne, take the Rue des Juifs, stroll through the quartier des Orfèvres (around the rue des Orfèvres) and admire the Kammerzell House (the oldest in Strasbourg), see the Rohan Palace, the place Broglie, the Place Kléber and join the Grand Rue (one of the main streets of Strasbourg) before returning to Place Gutenberg, Rue des Tonneliers and Place des Tripiers.
 Finally, don’t forget to cross the water for a walk along the quai des Bateliers.
 Everything can be done on foot, distances are short in Strasbourg!

 place-tripiers-strasbourg